Trivial bits and pieces I learned about cars…

 By 1957 the Corvette looked even better and drove more like something that could be called a sports car, with a 300 HP engine, manual transmission, and racing suspension.
 Around this time, automakers began to pull out of sponsored auto racing, owing to concerns about safety.
 Duntov, a race fanatic and driver, managed to circumvent this by creating a dummy corporation to which he sent experimental Corvettes for race/acid tests, often taking official Chevy “business trips” to watch or drive in non-Chevy-sanctioned races.
 As the 1960s unfolded, other manufacturers rolled out competing cars—especially the Ford Thunderbird—pushing the car to be ever faster and sleeker.
 The apex was 1967, when the Corvette’s L88 performance package turned the car into a 500+ HP fire-breathing hellbeast.
 And yet within a decade, emissions standards, the clean air act, and the gas crisis had taken the starch out of the Vette’s sheets, down to a mewling 165 horsepower.
 If sports cars and big engines were the defining symbol of American masculinity, the plodding late 70s Corvettes were the emasculation.

 The Mustang was the brainchild of Lee Iacocca, who went on to work on the reviled Ford Pinto, saved Chrysler by pushing for the minivan, and revitalized GE by developing the rotating microwave tray.
 Iacocca, as an unrelated side note, was mentored by Robert McNamara, who’d “modernized” Ford’s business practice before becoming an architect of the Vietname war.
-Supposedly when McNamara started at Ford, they weighed stacks of invoices to figure out how much to pay.
-That can’t possibly be true.
+Supposedly when McNamara started at Ford, they weighed stacks of invoices to figure out how much to pay, which can’t possibly be true.

 Even for an era of straightforward Freudian appeals to masculinity, Mustang ad campaigns stand out.
 Consider: “Wolfgang used to give harpsichord recitals for a few close friends, then he bought a Mustang…being a mustanger brought out the wolf in Wolfgang” and “A car to make weak men strong and strong men invincible” …and invincible men fifty feet tall with laser eyes and the ability to fly!
 Despite their years and years of market research, Ford was surprised to discover that many Mustang buyers were middle-aged, making it perhaps the first midlife-crisis car.

 Sales dried up: 159,000 Mustangs were sold in 1970, or less than 1/3 of the total just four years previously.
 Changing cultural norms might have been one cause, but another was bloat: what started sleek was now bigger, bulkier, slower, and less fun to drive.
-Iacocca was by this point calling the Mustang a “fat pig” and it wasn’t keeping up with Joneses (that is, the GTOs) anymore.
+Iacocca was by this point calling the Mustang a “fat pig,” and it wasn’t keeping up with Joneses (that is, the GTOs) anymore.
 The Mustang stuck around, going through various rebrandings, before re-flourishing following a 2004 redesign that aped the looks of the 1965 model.

 • • •

 5. The VW Beetle made its mark by using a rear-mounted air-cooled engine producing 25 HP.
-The finely-tuned marvel of modern transportative technology would rocket you from 0 to 60 MPH in a stomach-churning, watch-checking 37 seconds.
+The finely-tuned marvel of modern transportative technology would rocket you from 0 to 60 MPH in a watch-checking 37 seconds.
 Oddly, the 1970s clean-air laws that spelled doom for muscle cars also doomed the Beetle, since air-cooled engines are emissions spewers.
 The Honda Civic was released in 1972 as a de facto front-engine, liquid-cooled nouveau Beetle replacement.
 A VW adman, possibly Roger Sterling, once lamented “we have to sell a nazi car in a jewish town.”